 - A 50% rating + another 50% rating does not equal 100%.

-- The easiest way to see how multiple ratings combine is to use our Woobie.io VA Disability Calculator.
-It does the complex VA math for you!
+- The easiest way to see how multiple medical ratings combine is to use our Woobie.io VA Disability Calculator.
+It performs the complex VA math calculations for you.

-Be aware of factors that can influence your rating:
+Be aware of clinical factors that can influence your rating:

-- Bilateral Factor: If you have conditions affecting paired limbs or organs (like both knees or both arms), the VA adds an extra 10% to those specific ratings before combining them with others.
-Our calculator handles this automatically!
+- Bilateral Factor: If you have conditions affecting paired limbs or organs, the VA adds an extra 10% to those specific ratings before combining them.
+Our calculator handles this automatically.

-- Temporary 100% Ratings: Sometimes given for periods of surgery recovery or hospitalization.
+- Temporary 100% Ratings: These are occasionally assigned for periods of surgery recovery or significant hospitalization.

-- Up-to-Date: We keep it aligned with current VA guidelines.
+- Up-to-Date: We keep it aligned with current medical rating guidelines.

-- Smart: It automatically applies the bilateral factor when you input qualifying conditions.
+- Bilateral Logic: It automatically applies the bilateral factor when you input qualifying medical conditions.

-- Fast: Get instant, reliable estimates based on the ratings you enter.
+- Fast: Get instant estimates based on the diagnostic ratings you enter.

 Monthly Compensation

-Your combined rating is the key to your monthly tax-free compensation amount.
+Your combined rating determines your monthly tax-free compensation amount.

-- Higher ratings lead to higher monthly payments.
+- Higher clinical ratings lead to higher monthly payments.

 - You may receive additional compensation for qualifying dependents.